M. K. Alagiri: Early life

 Alagiri is the second son of former chief minister of Tamil Nadu M. Karunanidhi and his second wife Dayalu Ammal.
+Karunanidhi named his son after his mentor, Pattukkottai Alagiri.
 He is believed to have spent his early life under the tutelage of his father and after his marriage on 10 December 1972, settled in Madurai.
-His wife is Ganthi Alagiri and they have three children, two daughters Kayalvizhi and Anjugaselvi, and a son, Dayanidhi Azhagiri.
+His wife is Kanthi Alagiri and they have three children, two daughters Kayalvizhi and Anjugaselvi, and a son, Dayanidhi Azhagiri.
 Alagiri graduated from the Presidency College in Chennai with a B.A. degree.

 Role in Dravida Munnetra Kazhagam

 Karunanidhi always appeared to prefer his younger son, M. K. Stalin, Chief Minister of Tamil Nadu Alagiri shifted his base to Madurai during 1989 and did not hold any post officially in the party.
 In spite of holding no posts, he was all in command in the Madurai region and senior leaders in the party were unhappy about the factionalism created within the party.
-The DMK general secretary, K. Anbazhagan, in 2001, directed the party men to have any contact with Alagiri.
+The DMK general secretary, K. Anbazhagan, in 2001, directed the party men not to have any contact with Alagiri.
 During the period of 2008, Alagiri was instrumental in the party winning three by-elections, the notable of which was Thirumangalam, where the party won with a massive difference.
 Based on the victory, Alagiri was appointed as the organizing secretary of the party for southern districts.
 Following the by-poll victories in the state, Alagiri was given the ticket for Madurai Lok Sabha Constituency in 2009 general elections, which he won eventually and later went on to become a cabinet minister.

 There were widespread fights between the supporters of Alagiri and Stalin frequently.
 The succession crisis came out to a peak when party members loyal to Alagiri attacked the Madurai office of Dinakaran and set it to fire, in which three staff were killed.
 Dinakaran is a part of the Sun TV group owned by Kalanidhi Maran (son of Murasoli Maran), the grand-nephew of Karunanidhi.
 The newspaper published a higher prominence for Stalin over Azhagiri.

 He was removed from the DMK party as member and as Secretary, South Zone on 24 January 2014.